dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-PDF417Details.md

 **Return Value**

-If true, has right row indicator.
-If false, don't have right row indicator.
+If true, the barcode has the right row indicator.
+If false, it doesn't have the right row indicator.